-12.6 Procedure All complaints and incident will be taken seriously with a record of incidents and action taken.

-12.7 An assessment of an incident between peers will be completed to consider:

-- Has this been a deliberate or contrived situation for a young person to be able to harm another? - Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occured - Whether this was a one-off incident, or longer in duration

-12.8 It is important to deal with a situation of peer abuse immediately and sensitively.
-It is necessary to gather the information as soon as possible to get the true facts.
-It is equally important to think about the language used and the impact of that language on both the children and the parents when they become involved.
-Avoid language that may create a 'blame' culture and leave a child labelled.
+- Forcing others to use drugs or alcohol - 13.13 All complaints and incident will be taken seriously with a record of incidents and action taken. - 13.14 An assessment of an incident between children will be completed to consider: - Has this been a deliberate or contrived situation for a young person to be able to harm another? - Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration - 13.15 We understand the importance of dealing with a situation of child on child abuse immediately and sensitively.
+We will gather the information as soon as possible to get the true facts and we consider the language used and the impact of that language on both the children and the parents when they become involved.
+We avoid any language that may create a 'blame' culture and leave a child labelled.

-12.9 Taking Action - What we do:
+13.16 Taking Action - What we do:

-- Always take complaints seriously

-- Gain a statement of facts from the pupil(s)

-- Assess needs of victim and alleged perpetrator

-- Consider referral to Police or Social Care

-- Contribute to multi-agency assessments

-- Convene a risk management meeting

-- Record all incidents and all action taken

-12.10 Consideration will be given to whether the complaint raises a safeguarding concern and then report to the designated safeguarding person.

-- A factual record should be made but no attempt should be made to investigate at this stage, - The DSP can discuss the case with advisory personnel such as the Single point of contact (SPOC), COG or the Education safeguarding officer to determine if a referral to MASH is required.
+- Always take complaints seriously - Gain a statement of facts from the pupil(s) - Assess needs of victim and alleged perpetrator - Put appropriate support in place (e.g. mentoring counselling, emotional wellbeing service) - Consider referral to Police or Children's Social Care - Contribute to multi-agency assessments - Convene a risk management meeting - Record all incidents and all action taken - 13.17 Consideration will be given to whether the complaint raises a safeguarding concern and then report to the designated safeguarding lead or the safeguarding person on duty in the absence of the DSL. - A factual record should be made but no attempt should be made to investigate at this stage, - The DSL can discuss the case with advisory personnel such as the Single point of contact (SPOC), Strengthening Families team or the Education safeguarding officer to determine if a referral to MASH is required.
 If there is an indication that a criminal offence has been committed then the police may become involved.
 School may be advised to refer this case to the police or advise parents to do so.

-- The DSP will speak to parents of the victim(S) and the alleged perpetrator to inform them of the referral as long as it does not put either parties at risk of further harm. - Records of action and advise will be kept on both children's file - Consideration will be given to whether the alleged perpetrator should be excluded from school according to the school's behaviour policy - If children services decide there will be no further action a thorough investigation will be carried out in school using the school's usual disciplinary procedure - If the school consider a safeguarding risk is still present then a full risk assessment will be carried out with a date set for follow up review.
+- The DSL will speak to parents of the victim(S) and the alleged perpetrator to inform them of the referral as long as it does not put either parties at risk of further harm. - Records of action and advise will be kept on both children's file - Consideration will be given to whether the alleged perpetrator should be excluded from school according to the school's behaviour policy - If children services decide there will be no further action a thorough investigation will be carried out in school using the school's usual Behaviour procedure/sanctions. - If the school, consider a safeguarding risk is still present then a full risk assessment will be carried out with a date set for follow up review.

-13. Physical Interventions (Use of Reasonable Force)
+14. Physical Interventions (Use of Reasonable Force)